anuket-project/anuket-specifications/doc/common/chapter00.rst

 Terminology and Glossary
 ------------------------

-The definition and intent of the terminology used throughout the documents is defined in the `Glossary <./glossary.md>`__.
+The definition and intent of the terminology used throughout the documents is defined in the :doc:`Glossary <glossary>`.

 Problem Statement
 -----------------